ddwooten/insight_2020_ai/README.md

 ## Setup
 Once you've cloned into this repo you will find three sub-directories, *data*, *src* and *models*. *data* is where all training data is kept.
-Such data is stored in pickles and the curent hard coded name for the pickle containing the training data is *clean.pk* - this may be altered in *main.py*.
+Such data is stored in pickles and the current hard coded name for the pickle containing the training data is *clean.pk* - this may be altered in *main.py*.
 Inside of *models* is where saved PyTorch model instances are kept following their generation during training runs.
 This is also where models are loaded from